ac524/anthonyteaches/guides/Cloudflare-Workers-Setup.md

 account_id = '{MY_CLOUDFLARE_ACCOUNT_ID}'
 zone_id    = '{MY_CLOUDFLARE_ZONE_ID}' # optional, if you don't specify this a workers.dev subdomain will be used.

-type = "javascript" # I tried "webpack", but kept getting errors on deploy. workers_dev = true # Publishes to the `workers.dev` site.
+type = "javascript" # I tried "webpack", but kept getting errors on deploy.
+Seemed to be failing on modern syntax in the file such as `??` and `?.`. workers_dev = true # Publishes to the `workers.dev` site.
 Need a `routes` config for zone deployment. compatibility_date = "2022-04-28" # Should be set to the current date the project is started.

 [build]
 # Assume it's already been built.
-You can make this "npm run build" to ensure a build before publishing
+You can make this "npm run build" to ensure a build before publishing.
+I opted to keep the "npm run build" out of this process.
 command = ""

 [build.upload]